soominmyung/CNN-CIFAR10/README.md

 # CNN for CIFAR-10: Hyperparameter Tuning

+### Can a simple CNN rival state-of-the-art models on CIFAR-10?
+This project shows how far careful hyperparameter tuning can go

 ## Project Overview

 This project investigates the impact of hyperparameter tuning on the performance of a Convolutional Neural Network (CNN) for classifying images in the CIFAR-10 dataset.
 While pretrained models like ResNet achieve high accuracy, this study uses a custom simple CNN as a baseline, optimizing its performance through systematic hyperparameter adjustments.